Junyyang/EECS568_PlanarSLAM/README.md

 **Authors:** Yuhan Dong, Yechen Shi, Ying Yang, and Junyuan Yang

-In some specific scenarios, the success rate of plane exactor is quite limited, so we fuse a feature slam algorithm based on cylinder plane[CP-SLAM]
+## Introduction

+Visual Simultaneous Localization and Mapping (V-SLAM) system is an essential method to estimate poses and reconstruct unknown environments.
+V-SLAM technology is widely used in autonomous robotics, self-driving vehicles, and augmented reality.

+V-SLAM needs to deal with multiple types of dynamic environments.
+Indoor environments, among all the scenarios, is one of the most difficult to deal with, due to a lack of textured surfaces, and irregularly distributed feature points.
+For example, it is widely accepted that walls, floor and ceiling are low textured and therefore are often not handled well.
+[PlanarSLAM](https://arxiv.org/abs/2010.07997) by Li et al. is a RGB-D SLAM system with structural regularities which performs well in most indoor scenes.
+However, in the scenes with cylinder structures (e.g. tunnels), the success rate of plane exactor is quite limited.
+To solve the problem, we extend PlanarSLAM to enable the cylinder and plane extraction.
+We name our novel feature slam algorithm based on cylinder and plane as [CP-SLAM]

 ps: the cylinder method is still very naive, we will keep moving.
+Suggestions are appreciated.

 ![planarReconstruction](Examples/demo.png)